-- □ 1) Have prepared and submitted a formal charter with specific governance mechanisms and provisions that are consistent with the checklist set forth in Appendix 3. - □ 2) Have participated actively in at least two GNSO Working Groups (including committees, work teams, drafting teams, or other Council-approved structures) with its representatives attending at least 50% of the scheduled meetings. - 3) Have prepared and submitted at least two Constituency policy position statements or other policy analyses to its Stakeholder Group and/or other recognized GNSO forum (e.g. GNSO Council, ICANN Public Comment Forum). - □ 4) Have demonstrated active engagement in the applicable Stakeholder Group by becoming a participant in at least two committees with its representatives attending at least 50% of the scheduled meetings. - □ 5) For Constituencies comprised primarily of organizations, criterion (a) will apply; for Constituencies comprised solely of individuals, criterion (b) will apply. - a) Show a membership count of at least four Large and sixteen Small organizational entities (as defined in Appendix 1, Criterion 4-a) with four entities located in each of at least four ICANN Geographic Regions or at least two entities from all five ICANN Geographic Regions.
-To satisfy this criterion, the entities must be unrelated to each other. - b) Show a membership count of seventy (70) individual members with fourteen individuals located in each of at least four ICANN Geographic Regions or at least seven individuals from all five ICANN Geographic Regions.
+- □ 1) Have prepared and submitted a formal charter with specific governance mechanisms and provisions that are consistent with the checklist set forth in Appendix 3. - □ 2) Have participated actively in at least two GNSO Working Groups (including committees, work teams, drafting teams, or other Council-approved structures) with its representatives attending at least 50% of the scheduled meetings. - □ 3) Have prepared and submitted at least two Constituency policy position statements or other policy analyses to its Stakeholder Group and/or other recognized GNSO forum (e.g. GNSO Council, ICANN Public Comment Forum). - □ 4) Have demonstrated active engagement in the applicable Stakeholder Group by becoming a participant in at least two committees, if appropriate and applicable, with its representatives attending at least 50% of the scheduled meetings. - □ 5) For Constituencies whose membership is more than 50% comprised of organizations, criterion (a) will apply; for Constituencies whose membership is more than 50% comprised of individuals, criterion (b) will apply. - a) Show a membership count of at least thirty-two (32) organizational entities with four entities located in each of at least four ICANN Geographic Regions or at least two entities from all five ICANN Geographic Regions.
+To satisfy this criterion, the entities must be unrelated to each other. - b) Show a membership count of seventy (70) individual members with fourteen individuals located in each of at least four ICANN Geographic Regions or at least seven individuals from each of five ICANN Geographic Regions.